top of page

 2G6A6656.jpg

-Kansas Bureau of Investigation (KBI) Crime Index for Johnson County recorded a 29% per capita reduction in crime since District Attorney Steve Howe took office in January 2009.
-Strong charging and convictions have sent a clear message to criminals that if they are caught doing a crime in Johnson County, they will be held accountable.
+Kansas Bureau of Investigation (KBI) Crime Index for Johnson County recorded a 20% per capita reduction in crime the first year when since District Attorney Steve Howe took office in January 2009.
+Although the population of Johnson County grew by nearly 100,000 from 2009 to 2024, and despite being bordered by high crime jurisdictions on both sides of the state line, the crime rate in Johnson County has remained virtually flat, Strong charging resulting in 96,000 convictions during Steve’s tenure in office have sent a clear message to criminals that if they are caught doing a crime in Johnson County, they will be held accountable.

 Accountability is the cornerstone of maintaining law and order in our community.
 But, Steve Howe knows that prosecutions are only part of the accountability equation.
 In addition to lengthy jail sentences, Steve has pursued both prevention initiatives and programs to address the underlying circumstances that often give rise to individuals encountering law enforcement.
 The multi-pronged approach by his office is a comprehensive strategy to reduce crime, preserve our robust Johnson County quality of life, and to keep our communities safe for our families.